cyrus-/typy/README.md

 * parametric polymorphism
 * local type inference

 ...plus, fast and clean two-way interoperability with Python.

 The manual gives the full details.
 If you're already familiar with a typed functional language, you might be interested in a side-by-side comparison with Standard ML and OCaml.

 Benefits
 --------
 Perhaps you aren't convinced.
 Allow me to elaborate.

 ### Functional Programming
-The mathematical method has a proven track record across problem domains (to say the least!)
-Functional programming is merely the mathematical method applied to programming.
-Functional languages build immediately upon the basic mathematical concepts taught in high-school algebra and introductory logic, e.g.
+The mathematical method has been the engine of technological innovation for centuries.
+Functional programming is the mathematical method applied to programming.
+In particular, functional languages build immediately upon basic mathematical concepts taught in high-school algebra and introductory logic:

 * variables are placeholders given meaning by substitution
 * functions map from input of some type to output of some possibly different type